 The UI Employee Assistance Program (UI EAP) provides confidential counseling and referral services to faculty, staff, and their family members to promote emotional well-being and to increase engagement and productivity among members of our UI community.
-The types of problems for which a client could expect assistance include: job stress and conflicts, relationship and personal issues, family and parenting concerns, sleep difficulties, alcohol dependency, other addictions, information on debt management resources, as well as many other concerns.
+The types of problems for which a client could expect assistance include: job stress and conflicts, relationship and personal issues, family and parenting concerns, sleep difficulties, alcohol dependency, other addictions, and managing financial well-being, as well as many other concerns.

 The University of Iowa Employee Assistance Program offers the following services:

 - Brief, confidential counseling: The program provides up to four free sessions a year for a wide range of personal and work-related concerns.
 Clients who could benefit from additional services are referred to other University, community, regional, or national service providers.
 If there are fees for these additional services, the client assumes responsibility for payment.
 See https://hr.uiowa.edu/uieap/counseling.

 - Information and referral: UI EAP strives to maintain an extensive network of additional referral resources and general information.
 If assessment reveals that more than brief counseling services are needed to resolve the client’s problems, UI EAP can assist with identifying an ongoing provider or appropriate resource.

 - Supervisory consultation: UI EAP provides consultation to supervisors, leaders, and Human Resources Representatives as they address behavioral health needs of faculty and staff.
 Supervisors may contact a counselor simply to discuss their observations and concerns; to explore options with an understanding, nonjudgmental third party; and to seek specific advice in planning a constructive approach to solve or cope with a problem situation.
 See https://hr.uiowa.edu/uieap/referrals.